FFlop/fflop/README.md

 ### Hi there 👋, My name is Flop aka Andrew

-I love Python, Javascript, Html, Css, Docker and Linux.
+I love Python, JS, HTML, CSS, Docker and Linux.

 🔭 I’m currently working on utilitybot a discordbot with many utilitys and commands to manage your server